NET-A-PORTER/salad-metrics-core/README.md

 As this metrics servlet is very java and servlet specific, a custom actor has be created that works with the MetricRegisty that the MetricsDirectiveFactory() is using.

+*note*
+Note the below is in no way a demonstration of how to do spring routing.
+It's recommended that you put the metrics endpoint under /admin/metrics.
+How you do that in your spray routing, is completely upto you.

+### I like Tell ###

     // get the admin actor that outputs the json val metricsOutputActor = factory.defaultMetricsActorFactory.eventTellAdminActor()